 Does progress in an ALEKS Prep and Learning Module count toward placement?

 No, you must complete a new placement assessment to change your placement result.
 Click on the placement tab on the upper right of the page from within ALEKS.
 Only your placement assessment results will be used for course placement.

 What if I do not place into the course I wanted?

 You can use a Prep and Learning Module to review and learn, and you may take another placement assessment to improve your placement result.
-You may take the placement assessment up to five times.
+You may take the placement assessment up to three times (an initial assessment plus up to two additional attempts).
 If you still do not achieve the required placement score for the course you want, you will have to take the prerequisite class at Pitt and earn a minimum grade of C in that class.
 Prerequisites are as follows.

 |Math 0120 - Business Calculus||Math 0031|

 |Math 0200 - Precalculus||Math 0031|

 |Math 0220 - Calculus 1||Math 0200|

 I did not place into the class I wanted.
 Can I take it anyway?

 No. To take any of the entry level courses listed above, you must either achieve the required minimum placement score, or take the prerequisite course at Pitt.